philipce/nifty/README.md

 package manager installs things differently, you'll have to change the paths in the module map._

-_Note for Mac: LAPACK comes already installed in the Accelerate framework.
 Or you can install a dupe with brew, `brew install homebrew/dupes/lapack` then change the module map in CLapacke package to wherever it put the headers, e.g. /usr/local/opt/lapack/include.
 BLAS is also in Accelerate,